-Phillips said to the National Geographic “These large animals are living in what you have to assume is much hotter and much more acidic water.
+Phillips said to National Geographic “These large animals are living in what you have to assume is much hotter and much more acidic water.
 And they’re just hanging out.”

 Though Kavachi was not erupting at the time of the expedition, other video footage from this mission showed carbon dioxide and methane gas bubbling from the seafloor vents.
 The surrounding water also appears in different colors due to the presence of different dissolved metals and sulfur.

-As a result, one can only wonder the kind of extreme environment these animals have had to adapt to over the millions of years of their existence.
+As a result, one can only wonder about the kind of extreme environment these animals have had to adapt to over the millions of years of their existence.